-COVID-19 is at the forefront of all our minds right now.
-As a self-employed mother of three, the coronavirus certainly has top billing in mine.
+COVID has been at the forefront of all our minds right now for several years.
+As a self-employed mother of three, the coronavirus certainly has had top billing in mine.

 One week makes all the difference in the world.